 You don’t need to box yourself into a corner here.
 The world is your oyster when it comes to what you can expand into, just don’t try to take them all on at once.

-What Kind of Service Based Business Entrepreneur are You?
+What Kind of Service Based Lifestyle Entrepreneur are You?

-There are a multitude of service-based businesses you can start as you can see from my post – 48 Online Service Based Business Ideas, but to make it simpler I’ve grouped them into 4 main groups;
+There are a multitude of service-based businesses you can start as you can see from my post – 90+ Online Lifestyle Business Ideas, but to make it simpler I’ve grouped them into 4 main groups;

 - Starting a Digital Marketing Agency